 Steps to Apply

 - Apply for admission*

-Apply online or download an application form.
+Click here to apply.
 Applications are due prior to each semester's application deadline.

 A one-time, non-refundable $20 application fee is required.
 The application fee can be paid online at the end of the online application or in-person by visiting the Business Office (W2340).
 The application fee may be waived if you are a veteran (see Veterans Services for more information) or if you meet criteria from NACAC.